awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

    The program should fail with the following message:

-   `The conditional update failed`
+   The conditional update failed

    This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the `ConditionExpression` looks like this:
+1. Modify the program so that the `ConditionExpression` looks like the following\.

    ```
    ConditionExpression: "size(info.actors) >= :num",